kusoroadeolu/ASTronaut/README.md

 ## Database Schema

 The DB schema is very simple.
-Just an app user entity which has a one to may relationship with the snippet entity.
+Just an app user entity which has a one-to-many relationship with the snippet entity.

 ### AppUser Entity
 This stores the app user's info.
+There's an index on the user's email field.
+Just to speed things up when you initially log in

 ```java
     @Id